makrai/notes/acheampong21-Transformer-emotion-review.md

       * like Ekman, primary emotions, and their combinations: complex emotions
       * hE 8 primary emotions instead of 6 by Ekman which occured
         * in opposite pairs.
 The 8 primary emotions as proposed by Plutchik
-        * joy--sadness, trust--det uÉssgust, anger--fear and surprise--anticipation
+        * joy--sadness, trust--disgust, anger--fear and surprise--anticipation
-    * Orthony, Clore, and Collins (OCC) disagreed with the analogy of ’basic emotions’ as presented by Ekman and Plutchik.
-They discretized emotions
+    * Orthony, Clore, and Collins (OCC) disagreed with the analogy of ’basic emotions’ as presented by Ekman and Plutchik
-      * 22 emotions, adding 16 emotions to Ekman's essential ones, thus
+      * 22 emotions, adding 16 emotions to Ekman's essential ones
       * additional classes of relief, envy, reproach, self-reproach, appreciation, shame, pity, disappointment, admiration, hope, fears-confirmed, grief, gratification, gloating, like and dislike